| Living in the Neighborhood

 development, but the trend in the direction of more residential

-- By all indications, the people who work for town government love
+development could send the ratio in the other direction.
+By all indications, the people who work for town government love

 what they do and appreciate the commitment of the Mayor and Board

-- Town government wants good two-way communication with town residents
+of Commissioners to managing the development process.
+Town government wants good two-way communication with town residents

 and is open to new ideas for improving the two-way communication

-Mike Kota, Informed Resident
+process.
+Mike Kota, Informed Resident112 Caldwell Avenue

 Have an interesting story or informative article you would